-As I attempted to figure out what to wear on my recent safari, I was STRESSED.
-I read every. single. article. available online, but I never really found one that gave specific enough suggestions—which is why, when I got back, I knew I obviously had to create my own.
+As I attempted to pack for my trip to Kenya a few years ago, I was STRESSED.
+I read every. single. article. available online, but I never really found one that gave specific enough suggestions for what to wear on safari—which is why, when I got back, I knew I obviously had to create my own guide with PLENTY of cute safari outfit ideas.

-Below, I’ll give you specific examples about what you’ll need in the following categories:
+Below, I’ll give you specific examples about what clothes what to pack for a safari in the following categories:

 – insect repellent wipes